This page was created to help students use Moodle with a minimum of frustration (If that's possible.)

 You can navigate to a course's main page by clicking the name of the course in your list of courses.

 Moodle currently uses the Quickmail module.
-The Quickmail block is usually on the left side of the course's screen.
+The Quickmail block is usually on the right side of the screen.

 Click 'Compose' to create a new message.

 'Potential Recipients' displays course participants.
 Users can click on a name, then click 'Add' to include the person as a recipient.
 All course participants can be added by clicking the 'Add All' button.
 Email can also be sent to addresses manually typed into the 'Additional Emails' box.